Haxor-Injector/xerxes-source-code/README.md

-This is only for education purposes use in ypur own risk
+This is only for education purposes use in your own risk